teuben/nemo/docs/source/progr.rst

 ---------

-Apart from the usual debugging methods that everybody knows about,  NEMO programs usually have the following additional properties which can cut down in debugging time.
+Apart from the usual debugging methods (gdb, ddd etc.),  NEMO programs usually have the following additional properties which can cut down in debugging time.
 If not conclusive during runtime, you can either decide to compile the program with debugging flags turned on, and run